 Calimesa is a somewhat small city located in the state of California.
 With a population of 8,616 people and three constituent neighborhoods, Calimesa is the 443rd largest community in California.

-Calimesa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Calimesa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Calimesa is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Calimesa who work in office and administrative support (17.15%), management occupations (11.96%), and sales jobs (7.96%).

 Also of interest is that Calimesa has more people living here who work in computers and math than 95% of the places in the US.